Work Injury Attorneys in Cherry Hill, NJ

 If you have suffered a serious injury at your workplace, you should seek the experienced, legal representation of the Cherry Hill, NJ work injury lawyers at Flynn & Associates, P.C.

-Our attorneys will aggressively pursue all avenues of compensation from your employer or insurance carrier so that you may receive compensation for the following:
+Our New Jersey workplace accident lawyers will aggressively pursue all avenues of compensation from your employer or insurance carrier so that you may receive compensation for the following:

 - Loss of wages, past and present